That’s a lot of traffic—so how can you take advantage, and use SlideShare to amplify your content, grow your visibility and market your business?

 (If not, here’s why you probably should be).

-When you do so, people will spend longer on your Medium posts, and this boosts your visibility on the platform, attracting more readers in future and growing your Medium audience
+In doing so, people will spend longer on your Medium posts, boosting your visibility on the platform, attracting more readers and growing your Medium audience.

 Create YouTube Content